 .profile to add the directory where the binary is stored to your path.

 - You should download the Windows CLI from our releases page.
 This will be a zip file that contains an executable.

 - Extract this executable and put it somewhere easy to find.

 - You can now run this binary by opening up your Powershell and typing

-You can streamline this further by adding the binary to your path; something that won’t be covered here.
-Here is a good guide on how to do so from the guys at Windows IT Pro.
+You can streamline this further by adding the binary to your path; something that won't be covered here.
+Here is a good guide on how to do so from the good people at Windows IT Pro.